-An index based on pre-conditions for an innovation economy.
+An index measuring pre-conditions for an innovation economy.

 3 Factors which Model an Innovation Economy.